mldchan/MonBazouModList/README.md

 ## Contributors

 All contributors will be listed here, but there are currently none!
 If you want to contribute, you can do so by following the steps above!

+## Contact the Author

+You can reach me on my [Discord server](https://mldkyt.nekoweb.org/discord/)!
+The discord server requires members to be verified by introducing themselves to the staff team, and the staff team will look at and verify all new members.